crossplane/crossplane/docs/services-developer-guide.md

 a Crossplane Managed Service] it is possible to write a controller using any language and tooling with a Kubernetes client, but this set of tools are the "[golden path]".
 They're well supported, broadly used, and provide a shared language with the Crossplane maintainers.
+This guide targets [crossplane-runtime v0.2.0].

 This guide assumes the reader is familiar with the Kubernetes [API Conventions] and the [kubebuilder book].
 If you're not adding a new managed service to an